 - Become a friend/follower of the teen’s social media account.

 - Have your teen’s use your app store account or an account linked to your email so you will be notified when an app is downloaded.

-Apps are being added daily; however, below are a few apps that are currently especially popular with kids.
+New apps are being added daily; however, below are a few apps that are currently especially popular with kids.

 Instagram is a photo snapping, editing and posting app.
 Users take a photo, video, apply a filter to enhance or modify, and they can instantly share it with other Instagram users.
-It can be shared with people on Facebook, Twitter, as well as other servers.
+It can be shared with people on Facebook, Twitter, as well as other services.